Mike Richards (television personality): CBS: The Price Is Right and Let's Make a Deal

 From 2009 to 2019, Richards was the executive producer of The Price Is Right and Let's Make a Deal.
 He was also a candidate to host The Price Is Right in 2007 before Drew Carey was chosen.
-In interviews of those two shows, Richards was described as "exclusionary and dismissive of longtime show employees"; he fired announcer Rich Fields and held on-air auditions, similar to the ones he later used on Jeopardy!, to hire George Gray as Fields's replacement.
-He also dismissed longtime producer, and longtime friend of Bob Barker, Roger Dobkowitz.
+He fired announcer Rich Fields and held on-air auditions, similar to the ones he later used on Jeopardy!, to hire George Gray as Fields' replacement.
+Richards also dismissed longtime producer, and longtime friend of Bob Barker, Roger Dobkowitz.
 Richards often neglected Deal and was frequently absent from day-to-day operations.
-A post-producer was fired after sarcastically making an introduction that drew attention to Richards's absences.
+A post-producer was fired after sarcastically making an introduction that drew attention to Richards' absences.

-Beginning in 2013, Richards hosted a podcast, The Randumb Show, which was promoted as a look at the production of Price.
+Beginning in 2013, Richards hosted a podcast, The Randumb Show, which was promoted as a look at the production of The Price is Right.
 The Ringer reported that Richards, "repeatedly used offensive language and disparaged women's bodies".
 In 2021, the Anti-Defamation League criticized his disparaging stereotyping of women, Jews, Asians, and the disabled on the podcast and called for an investigation, after which Richards apologized for the material and took the podcast offline.

 Richards was the subject of two wrongful termination lawsuits from models on The Price Is Right; one lawsuit was by Brandi Cochran, who alleged that CBS and FremantleMedia discriminated against her by firing her after she became pregnant with twins, and another was by Lanisha Cole, who claimed that Richards and fellow producer Adam Sandler (not to be confused with actor and comedian Adam Sandler) berated her in front of her peers and wrongfully terminated her.
 The Hollywood Reporter stated that Richards made a disparaging comment about Cochran's pregnancy at a 2008 party, and that Richards claimed she was fired because he thought that she "would not take us to great."